 Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

-Lower Interest Rates Compared to Solar Loans
+Lower Interest Rates Than Most Solar Loans

 • Higher interest rates